commonlims/commonlims/docs/development.md

 - `source devboot.sh`
 - `make develop`

 Ensure that your 'commonlimsN" conda environment is activated.
-Then, from the root of the 'commonlims-snpseq' project, run: `pip install .`
+Then, from the root of the 'commonlims-snpseq' project, run: `pip install -e .`

 From the root of the 'commonlims' project, run: `lims devserver --browser-reload`